GE 80-ton switcher

 The GE 80-ton switcher is a diesel-electric locomotive model built by GE Transportation Systems.
 It is classified as a B-B type locomotive.
 It was designed for industrial and light switching duties around railheads and ports.

 Military version

-The military purchased 80-tonners between 1952 and 1953 for use switching railheads around Continental U.S. (CONUS) military facilities.
+From 1940 to 1945, and again from 1951 to 1953, the United States Armed Forces purchased many 80-tonners for use switching railheads around Continental U.S. (CONUS) military facilities, including army and navy ammunition depots, forts, air force bases, etc.

 In the 1990s Rail Equipment Division at Tooele Army Depot rebuilt most 80-tonners to have Cummins turbo-charged 470 hp 6-cylinder engines.
 The rebuild included a small cosmetic change resulting in end radiator screens and dual headlights.
 This rebuild gave all Army and some Air Force 80-tonners a much longer lifespan.
 Less than 27 Army and 5 Air Force 80-tonners are still in service present day.
 Navy 80-tonners did not undergo this rebuild.
 Many Navy engines were rebuilt by contracts with locomotive rehab companies.

+Civilian versions

+From 1936 to 1973, hundreds of 80-tonners were produced for civilian use.
+Aside from the military versions, hundreds were produced for use by various industrial railroads across the US, with several dozen more being built for use in Canada.

+Additionally, several units have been exported overseas: two to Belgium's Usine Gustave Boël, three to the Port of Rio de Janeiro in Brazil, four to industrial railroads in Chile, one to Cuba, four to Falconbridge Nickel's facility in the Dominican Republic, several dozen to steel industries in India, six to Italy (three for Fiat, and three for Italsider), 18 for industrial railroads in Mexico, and 10 for industrial railroads in Venezuela.